JadeJaber/jadejaber.github.io/_posts/articles/2019-07-30-hello-docker-with-swarm-multi-node.md

 docker swarm leave
 ```

+Only swarm managers like machine1 execute Docker commands; workers are just for capacity.
 Deploy your application from machine1 with the same compose-yml that we have used previously.
+We will use the "docker-machine env" command before deploying our stack because it allows you to use your local docker-compose.yml file to deploy the stack “remotely” without having to copy it anywhere.
+Otherwise you can use "docker-machine scp <file> <machine>:~" to copy files from your local machine to a docker machine.
 ```bash
 > eval $(docker-machine env machine1)
 > docker stack deploy -c docker-compose.yml myApp